Game

 The Dissolving Disasters Game Read More »

-The Dwelling Near the Ditch Game aims to support learning and dialogue about the opportunities and trade-offs facing communities which lack waste collection services, and the additional stress that climate change (in the form of more frequent flooding, aggravated by blocked drains and ditches) can pose for them As the game is played, players experience
+Designed by Pablo Coll and Pablo Milrud for the Red Cross/Red Crescent Climate Centre, Dwelling Near the Ditch is a participatory learning game that supports dialogue about the opportunities and trade-offs facing communities that lack effective waste collection services, and the additional stress that climate change — in the form of more frequent and intense

-The Dwelling Near the Ditch Game Read More »
+Dwelling Near the Ditch: A Participatory Game on Urban Waste Management, Flooding, and Climate Change Read More »

 Ready enables focused conversations with communities on disaster preparedness and disaster risk reduction.
 It was designed by students at Parsons School of Design for use by the American Red Cross in the Zambezi river basin.
 Ready! is a relatively physical game that can be played using virtually any disaster scenario.
 The game is played with simple materials